bcgov/ols-geocoder/docs/src/content/docs/batch-geocoder/rejected-addresses.md

+---
+title: "Rejected Addresses"
+description: "Common types of bad addresses that earlier versions of the geocoder didn't handle well."
+---

 Here is a table of common address errors and how well they are handled in Geocoder 4.0, 4.1 and 4.2:

 |Given address|Expected result|Expected score|Actual result in Geocoder 4.0|What 4.0 can't handle|Fixed in 4.1|Fixed in 4.2